hessjacob/Quantitative-Macro-Models/README.md

 **Shared features in all versions is**

-1) Runs a markov chain simulation for 50,000 households and the stationary distribution is approximated.
+1) Runs a markov chain simulation for 50,000 heterogenous households and the stationary distribution is approximated.
 2) Exogenous borrowing constraint which the user can choose.

 **Codes and Solution Methods**